volab/IoT_EPS/_1_userDoc/source/softDev.rst

     Finally we decide to write only 2 files and keep the third as a template to restaure a default situation if the 2 others files are corrupts.
 This Third file is only writes when the user change the configuration.

+    An other way, would be to store hash value somewhere in a file or in the nano eeprom and in the load process we keep the first couple hash,file that is correct !

 ----------------------------------------------------------------------------------------------------